 I wouldn't expect the National Park Service to be a heavy user of road salt, however.
 It's a mystery.

 We saw golden-mantled ground squirrels at many locations here at Crater Lake and later at Lava Lands.
 They were bold, fast-moving little critters.

 Carol had explained to us the various kinds of rocks that we would be seeing on our travels.
-Many of those are volcanic in origin since the Cascades are volcanic.
+Many are volcanic in origin since the Cascades are volcanic.
 Crater Lake is certainly volcanic!